ShantelAcker/weather-app/README.md

 # weather-app
- a weather app using the darksky api
+ a weather app using the OpenWeatherMap API